 Sony A6300 versus Sony RX10 III

 The Sony Alpha A6300 and the Sony Cyber-shot DSC-RX10 III are two enthusiast cameras that were officially introduced, respectively, in February 2016 and March 2016.
 The A6300 is a mirrorless interchangeable lens camera, while the RX10 III is a fixed lens compact.
-The cameras are based on an APS-C (A6300) and an one-inch sensor.
+The cameras are based on an APS-C (A6300) and an one-inch (RX10 III) sensor.
 The A6300 has a resolution of 24 megapixel, whereas the RX10 III provides 20 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Sony A6300 and the Sony RX10 III is provided in the side-by-side display below.
+The physical size and weight of the Sony A6300 and the Sony RX10 III are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6300 – represents the basis or 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A6300 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 III is considerably larger (55 percent) than the Sony A6300.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 III has a lens build in, whereas the A6300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the A6300 and their specifications in the Sony E-Mount Lens Catalog.